coq/coq/doc/sphinx/language/coq-library.rst

 .. tacn:: split_Rmult

-  Splits a condition that a product is non null into subgoals corresponding to the condition on each operand of the product.
+  Splits a condition that a product is non-null into subgoals corresponding to the condition on each operand of the product.

 .. example::